 Is the payment gateway supported on your eCommerce platform?

 So it actually depends on which eCommerce platform you are going to use, whether something SaaS-based like Shopify or BigCommerce?
 Or a self-hosted platform likes WooCommerce or Magento?
-No matter what platform you choose, there are going to be a range of off-the-shelf plugins or extensions helping you integrate with major payment gateways.
+No matter what platform you choose, there is going to be a range of off-the-shelf plugins or extensions helping you integrate with major payment gateways.
 Thus, you need to choose a payment gateway having a plugin for your platform.

 How you want customers to enter their payment details directly on your site?